Geography, Travel & Trade

 Teaching Unit

-This teaching unit produced by CCAS explores Indian Ocean trade through the rise of cotton as a global commodity.
+This teaching unit explores Indian Ocean trade through the rise of cotton as a global commodity.
 It foregrounds the antecedents of Europe’s cotton industry and their contributions to industrialization.
-It is designed for students in 7th-12th grade.
+This lesson plan was developed by Kayle Steck for the CCAS teacher workshop Mapping Material Culture through Indian Ocean Trade: Cotton in the Global Economy Over Time and Today, which invited teachers to enrich units on economic history by exploring cotton textiles and their long global history.
+It is designed for students in 7th-12th grade and emphasizes tangible, familiar materials to help students connect economic history to their own experiences and reconsider the Industrial Revolution as both disruptive and deeply rooted in an ancient global industry.
 Click here for the teaching unit.

 Beyond Ibn Battuta–The Indian Ocean Across Time and Disciplines